MicrosoftDocs/query-docs/query-languages/dax/weeknum-function-dax.md

 ---
 # WEEKNUM

-Returns the week number for the given date and year according to the **return_type** value.
+Returns the week number for the given date according to the **return_type** value.
 The week number indicates where the week falls numerically within a year.

 There are two *systems* used for this function: